-This section will cover the advantages of Rell and its position within the Chromia platform.
+This section covers the advantages of Rell and its position within the Chromia platform.

 Most dapp blockchain platforms use virtual machines of various kinds.
-But a traditional virtual machine architecture does not work very well with the Chromia relational data model, as we need a way to encode queries as well as operations.
-For this reason, we are taking a more language-centric approach: a new developed language called Rell (Relational language) is used for dapp programming.
-This language allows programmers to describe the data model/schema, queries and procedural application code.
+But a traditional virtual machine architecture doesn't work very well with the Chromia relational data model, as we need a way to encode queries and operations.
+For this reason, ChromaWay is taking a more language-centric approach: a newly developed language called Rell (Relational language) that's used for dapp programming.
+This language allows programmers to describe the data model/schema, queries, and procedural app code.

-Rell code is compiled to an intermediate binary format which can be understood as code for a specialized virtual machine.
-Chromia nodes will then translate queries contained in this code into SQL (while making sure this translation is safe) and execute code as needed using an interpreter or compiler.
+Rell code gets compiled to an intermediate binary format, which is code for a specialized virtual machine.
+Chromia nodes then translate queries in this code into SQL (while ensuring this translation is safe) and execute code as needed using an interpreter or compiler.

 Rell has the following features:

 - Type safety / static type checks.
-Rell is much more type-safe than SQL, and it makes sure that types returned by queries match types used in procedural code.
+Rell is much more type-safe than SQL, ensuring that types returned by queries match those used in procedural code.
 Catching programming errors at the compilation stage is very important to prevent financial losses.

 - Safety-optimized.
-Arithmetic operations are safe right out of the box, programmers do not need to worry about overflows.
+Arithmetic operations are safe right out of the box, and programmers don't need to worry about overflows.
 Authorization checks are explicitly required.

-- Concise, expressive and convenient.
-Many developers dislike SQL because it is highly verbose.
-Rell doesn't bother developers with details which can be derived automatically.
+- Concise, expressive, and convenient.
+Many developers dislike SQL because it's highly verbose.
+Rell only bothers developers with details that can derive automatically.
 As a data definition language, Rell is up to 7x more compact than SQL.

 - Allows meta-programming.
-We do not want application developers to implement the basics from scratch for every dapp.
-Rell will allow functionality to be bundled as templates.
+We don't want app developers to implement the basics from scratch for every dapp.
+Rell allows feature bundling as templates.

-Our research indicated that no existing language or environment has this feature set, and thus development of a new language was absolutely necessary.
-We designed Rell in such a way that it is easy to learn for programmers:
+Our research indicated that no existing language or environment has this feature set, and thus the development of a new language was necessary.
+We designed Rell in such a way that it's easy to learn for programmers:

-- Programmers can use relational programming idioms they are already familiar with.
+- Programmers can use relational programming idioms they're already familiar with.
 However, they don't have to go out of their way to express everything through relational algebra: Rell can seamlessly merge relational constructs with procedural programming.

 As mentioned, Rell is a language designed for relational blockchain programming.
-The structure of a decentralized application built in Rell will look something like this:
+The structure of a decentralized app built in Rell looks something like this:

-The end user will be communicating with our client side, which in turn will send transactions to Rell using a postchain client.
+The end user communicates with the client, sending transactions to Rell using a postchain client.